jredondoh/blockchain-developer-bootcamp-final-project/README.md

 Finally you set a Live Server for `docs/index.html`.
 You need Live Server as Metamask connects only to a server, not an static file (took me long time!).

-And access to the frontend.
+And you access to the frontend.
 For example, as I was running the live server at port 5500, I accessed to:
 ```
 http://127.0.0.1:5500/docs/
 ```